PedroDnT/bybit_position_manager/README.md

 - Chooses effective SL/TP based on regime and confidence
 - Computes R, R:R, and position sizing guidance
 - Budgets risk off account equity with configurable 0.5–1% guard rails and reports the applied dollars
+- Enforces a drawdown-aware portfolio risk cap that scales planned losses when they exceed a configurable fraction of equity
 - Emits per-position analysis dict and portfolio report

 #### Liquidation buffer guardrail